Lord Hay's Masque: The marriage

 Lord Hay's Masque celebrated the marriage of an important Scottish aristocrat Sir James Hay and a socially prominent English gentlewoman Honora Denny, daughter of Edward, Lord Denny.
 Hay was a favourite of King James I, and had been a masquer in Hymenaei the previous year.
+As Hay was from a Scottish family, the wedding at court was framed as an event to celebrate the Union of the Crowns and plans for a closer political union.

 The intricate politics of the Stuart Court decreed some key differences between the two events; while the bill for Hymenaei was paid by King James, the expenses of the masque for Lord Hay were covered by the powerful Howard and Cecil families.
 The principal masquers were led by Theophilus Howard, Lord Walden, the son and heir of the Earl of Suffolk.
 James's queen consort, Anne of Denmark, was antipathetic to the Howards and she sat out the masque, claiming illness.
 Partially as a result, the documentary record on Lord Hay's Masque is thinner than for some other Court masques of the era.